 Food Safety & Preservation

-The food safety unit of MSU Extension-Oakland County provides up-to-date, research-based information to consumers:
+The food safety and preservation unit of MSU Extension-Oakland County provides up-to-date, research-based information to consumers:

 - Oakland County residents can call a consumers phone hotline at 248-858-0904 to have questions answered about food safety, food preservation and nutrition.

 - Educational programs are available to groups throughout Oakland County.
 Presentations include topics associated with food, food safety, nutrition or food preservation.
-We work with school districts on wellness policies and school gardens, senior and community groups, Oakland County Parks and Recreation, the Healthy Oakland Partnership and a number of hospital support programs as well as administering Senior Market FRESH for Oakland County.
+We currently work with: school districts on wellness policies, school gardens and summer feeding programs; farmers markets; senior centers and community groups; Oakland County Parks and Recreation; the Healthy Oakland Partnership; a number of hospital support programs; as well as administering Senior Market FRESH for Oakland County.
 Please contact Robin Danto at 248-858-0904 to schedule a presentation for your group.

 - A 7-lesson curriculum food preservation correspondence course is available that provides up-to-date information on food safety, canning high acid and low acid foods, freezing, drying, pickling, and jam and jelly making.
 It includes a hands-on experience for each lesson that is completed in your own kitchen at your own pace.
 Available through e-mail or mailing through the U.S. Postal Service.

-Cooking Matters - Is a nutrition education class that MSU Extension has collaborated with Gleaners.
+Cooking Matters is a nutrition education class that MSU Extension collaborates with Gleaners.
 The focus of this course is to help adult program participants prepare healthy food.
 A nutritionist and chef co-facilitate this course.
-This course lasts four to six weeks and is two hours in length.
+This course lasts four to six weeks and is two hours in length per week.
 Community partners who would like this class taught at their facility must cover the cost of all participant (take home) groceries.
 MSU Extension will provide the demonstration for the food that will be used during the class instruction.

-For further information about any of our programs, please contact MSU Extension-Oakland County, 248-858-0897.
+For further information about any of our programs, please contact MSU Extension-Oakland County

 Back to Programs and Services